 David Dahmer changed his name and chose to live in anonymity after the gruesome murders of his older brother, serial killer Jeffrey Dahmer, came to light in 1991.

-Siblings of infamous villains often go underground after their familial names achieve infamy — and David Dahmer, brother of serial killer Jeffrey Dahmer, is no exception.
+Close relatives of notorious criminals, pariahs, and villains of all stripes often go underground after their family names achieves infamy — and David Dahmer, brother of serial killer Jeffrey Dahmer, is no exception.

-Like Adolf Hitler’s nephew, who changed his name and served in the U.S. Navy, and Charles Manson’s sons, who changed their names and lived underground, David Dahmer understandably wants no part of the murder and heartache brought by his serial killer brother’s unspeakable crimes.
+Like Adolf Hitler’s nephew, who changed his name and served in the U.S. Navy, and Charles Manson’s sons, who changed their names and lived underground, David Dahmer understandably wants no part of the gruesome legacy defined by his brother’s unspeakable crimes.

-But believe it or not, there was a time in David Dahmer’s life when he was so loved, his older brother actually named him.
-On the other hand, perhaps that’s another reason why he changed his name.
+And while it may be a distant memory now, there was a time in David Dahmer’s life when he was part of a tight-knit, loving family.
+His parents even let his older brother name him.
+In fact, perhaps that’s another reason why David Dahmer ultimately changed his name.

 David Dahmer was the second child of Lionel and Joyce Dahmer (née Flint).
-He was born in 1966 in Doylestown, Ohio — and his parents allowed his brother, Jeffrey, to name him.
+He was born in 1966 in Doylestown, Ohio — and his parents allowed his brother, Jeffrey Dahmer, to name him.
 It was Jeffrey who chose the name “David” for his younger sibling.

 But the brothers appeared to have had a love-hate relationship with one another.
 While Jeffrey enjoyed spending time with his younger sibling, he also was extremely jealous of David and felt that he “stole away” some of the love that the Dahmers once had for him.